SahanPrime/Mechanics/README.md

 The simulation uses kinematic equations of motion under constant acceleration, with gravity adjustable in real time.
 When the ball hits the ground or a wall, it bounces with reduced energy (elasticity), and statistics are updated live.
 The user can interactively set the ball’s velocity, change gravity, and observe the effects instantly.

-## Screenshots

-*(To add: Run the simulation and capture screenshots of the main interface, drag-to-set velocity, and stats panel)*

 ## Requirements